Cyfrin/Updraft/courses/advanced-foundry/1-How-to-create-an-erc20-crypto-currency/6-erc20-ai-tests-and-recap/+page.md

 I'll caution you against blindly copying and pasting AI responses and to use what's generated intelligently.
 Some things will make more sense for your situation that others.

-When you've implemented your AI suggestsion, run `forge test -vvvv` and see what happens!
+When you've implemented your AI suggestion, run `forge test -vvvv` and see what happens!

 ### Wrap Up